IdreesInc/Monocraft/README.md

 ### How are these characters generated?

-Using [FontForge's](https://fontforge.org/en-US/) excellent Python extension, we create the glyphs from configuration files representing each character's pixels.
+Using [FontForge's](https://fontforge.org/en-US/) excellent Python extension, the glyphs are created from configuration files representing each character's pixels.
 Diacritics are created separately and are combined with the original characters to create over 500 unique glyphs.
 To learn more, check out the source code in the [src](https://github.com/IdreesInc/Monocraft/tree/main/src) folder.

 ### Do you have a version with the original Minecraft font (not monospaced)?